PhotonicsOpenProjects/ONE-PIX/imgs/ONE-PIX_install_on_rasp.md

 If you want to implement another model of camera on the ONE-PIX you need to see [here]()

 ### Dual screen configuration
+[INCLUDED IN THE AUTOMATIC INSTALLATION METHOD]
 In order to perform ONE-PIX  measurements, it is necessary to set up a second screen dedicated to displaying the patterns to be projected on your scenes.

 You need to change the boot/config.txt file of the Raspberry Pi to force the double screen stored in DLL folder.
 You need to supress your existing boot/config.txt and replace it by  preconfiguring config file stored in the[install folder](../ONE-PIX _soft/src/DLL).

 For that use these command lines :

 ```
 sudo rm /boot/config.txt
-sudo cp ~/Desktop/ONE-PIX/ONE-PIX_soft/src/DLL/config.txt /boot
+sudo cp ~/Desktop/ONE-PIX/install/config.txt /boot
 ```